 ED seeks help from UK to track Robert Vadra’s properties

-New Delhi, June 07: The Enforcement Directorate has requested its counterparts in the United Kingdom to share details of ownership of over half a dozen assets linked to the Robert Vadra case.
+New Delhi, June 07: The Enforcement Directorate (ED) has requested its counterparts in the United Kingdom to share details of ownership of over half a dozen assets linked to the Robert Vadra case.

 Sources tell OneIndia that the ED has also sought the help of financial intelligence units to give details regarding the flow of funds.
 The ED proposes to attach these assets in London under the Prevention of Money Laundering Act.